crowdint/phpspec-magento-example/README.md

 At Crowd Interactive, we are interested in testing all our code and Magento is not the exception.
 We are implementing the [MageTest/MageSpec](http://tinyurl.com/nednm2x) Module based on [PHPSpec](http://tinyurl.com/q6xqvgo) toolset.

 In this implementation, we have two different tests taken from the [Magecasts](http://tinyurl.com/qxs5ux8) tutorials.
-The first one is to understand how PHPSpec works.
+The first one is to understand how PHPSpec works and the second is to show how MageSpec works.

 ## First Test